Middlewares

 For command-specific middleware, create a file named

-where <command-name>
++<command-name>.middleware.ts where <command-name> matches your

 command file name.